ChiragGaur13/Encryption/README.md

      ```bash
      openssl enc -d -aes-256-cbc -in enc_file -out dec_file -pass file:./key.txt
      ```
-   - Replace `enc_file` with the name of your encrypted file and `key.txt` with the downloaded key file.

 5. **View the Content of the Decrypted File**
    - Once the file is decrypted, a new file (`dec_file`) will be created.
 To view its contents, run the following command: